 Extensive green roofs are low-cost and shallow.
 They generally consist of small plants like sedum and short grasses, can be installed quickly, and require little maintenance going forward.
-Extensive green roofs are generally built solely for their environmental considerations, and therefore wouldn’t be used for public gardening or recreations.
+Extensive green roofs are generally built solely for their environmental considerations, and therefore wouldn’t be used for public gardening or recreation.

-Semi-intensive green roofs are deeper than extensive ones, though they still to be fairly shallow.
+Semi-intensive green roofs are deeper than extensive ones, though they still tend to be fairly shallow.
 They’ll usually include small shrubs and plants, and may be installed to increase biodiversity or as a shared garden.

 Intensive green roofs tend to be very deep and may include an extremely broad variety of plants and features, including lawns, trees, walkways, pathways, boulders, and more.
 They’re intended to be park-like spaces for residents to share, and offer many environmental and social benefits.